apache/commons-lang/README.md

 --------

 Building requires a Java JDK and [Apache Maven](https://maven.apache.org/).
-The required Java version is found in the `pom.xml` as the `maven.compiler.source` property.
+The required Java version can be checked in the `pom.xml` file under the `maven.compiler.source` property (currently Java 8+).

-From a command shell, run `mvn` without arguments to invoke the default Maven goal to run all tests and checks.
+From a command shell, run `mvn` (without arguments) to invoke the default Maven goal, which runs all tests and checks.

 Contributing
 ------------